fsemiz/Introduction-To-Data-Structures/IntroductionToDataStructures-Part-I.md

 The performance of an algorithm depends on the complexity of the operations used in implementing that algorithm.

 The indexed get and indexed set operations can be observed to have O(1) complexity.
 This complexity is achieved because the memory of a computer is randomly accessible, which is why it is called Random Access Memory.

+**Additional Information:**

+Python's List is a dynamic array.
+This is implementation dependent for each Python Interpreter:

+- CPython uses an array of pointers
+- Jython uses an ArrayList
+- IronPython also uses an array.

+You can browse the source code to find out.
+Thus they all have O(1) random access.

 #### Arrays in Python Programming Language